Honours

 Nominees for Fellowship must meet the following minimum requirements:

-- Have made a significant contribution to the goals and/or development of the Institute
+- Have made a significant contribution to the work and development of the Institute

 - Demonstrated an exceptional level of professional work either as an in-house practitioner or consultant.